vanjara/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 12: Feb 11, 2018, Sunday
-**Today's Progress**: Complete the lesson on Authentical and Authorization and working now with Google+ Auth.
+**Today's Progress**: Completed the lesson on Authentical and Authorization and working now with Google+ Auth.
 Also trying to learn about how to create progress bars using python.

 **Thoughts**: Authentication and Authorization are interesting!!